-Where there is a risk to life or likelihood of serious immediate harm the teacher must report the case immediately to the police, including dialling 999 if appropriate.
+Where there is a risk to life or likelihood of serious immediate harm the member of staff must report the case immediately to the police, including dialling 999 if appropriate.

 There are no circumstances in which a member of staff should examine a girl.